aisyanajwa/imdb-sentiment-granite/README.md

-# Sentiment Classification on IMDB Movie Reviews Dataset with IBM Granite AI
+# Sentiment Classification of IMDB Movie Reviews using IBM Granite

 #### Hacktiv8 Capstone Project: Data Classification and Summarization Using IBM Granite